Gang Cases Lawyer in Orange County

 Penal Code Section 186.22(a) makes it a crime for a person to actively participate in criminal street gang activity.
 Code Section 186.22 makes it an additional charge and sentence enhancement for members to engage in criminal activity or assisting in any felonious conduct to further the progression of the gang.

 This charge may be filed as a misdemeanor punishable by a maximum of a year in county jail or as a felony punishable by a maximum of three years in state prison.
 It is rare for this crime to be charged as a misdemeanor.
 If you or loved one have been charged with a gang crime, contact the Orange County criminal defense lawyer at the Law Offices of Christian Kim today for a free consultation.

-Any willful involvement in gang activity can be charged as a crime.
-Penal Code Section 186.22(b) is a sentencing enhancement section that provides for increased punishment if a person commits a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
+Under CA Penal Code Section 186.22(b), "Gang Enhancement" is an increase to one's criminal punishments due to their willful involvement in gang activity.
+Gang enhancement applies to those who have commited a felony for the benefit of, at the direction of, or in association with any criminal street gang with the specific intent to promote, further, or assist in any criminal conduct by gang members.
 The possible increase in the sentence under this enhancement is between two years to life in state prison depending on the felony committed.

 Even misdemeanors can be enhanced to be charged more heavily.
 For example, a person charged with felony vandalism (such as tagging that causes more than $400 in damage) may also be charged with Penal Code Section 186.22(a) if the prosecutor believes that the person is also an active gang member.
 That person also may be charged with Penal Code Section 186.22(b) if the prosecutor believes that the vandalism was committed for the benefit of the gang.
 This enhancement will increase the possible punishment by a maximum of four years in state prison.